Tags

 05 Monday Mar 2012

-Posted Architecture, Design, Magazines, Manhattan, Media, News, Publishing
+Posted in Architecture, Design, Magazines, Manhattan, Media, News, Publishing

 architecture, Hearst, Hearst Tower, LEED Platinum, Lord Norman Foster, Richard Long, Treasures of New York